apache/shenyu-website/content/en/projects/shenyu/sign-plugin/index.md

 | sign       | `A90E66763793BDBC817CF3B52AAAC041`  | The signature obtained above |
 | version       | `1.0.0`  | `1.0.0` is a fixed value. |

-* The signature plugin will filter requests after 5 minutes by default
+* The signature plugin will filter requests before 5 minutes by default

 * If the authentication fails, will return code 401, message may change.